LEYLANK/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The last digit > This program will assign a random number to the variable n each time it is executed.
-I sometimes suffer from insomnia > Write a program that prints the alphabet in lowercase, followed by a new line. alphABET > Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+I sometimes suffer from insomnia > Write a program that prints the alphabet in lowercase, followed by a new line. alphABET > Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line When I was having that alphabet soup, > Write a program that prints the alphabet in lowercase, followed by a new line.